yamachan/jgss-hack/RTK1_Composite.md

 RTK1_Composite shop custom
 ```

-"clear" can removes recipes with type, so the following plugin command list is same as above.
+"clear" can removes recipes with type, so the following plugin command list will show the same list as above.

 ```
 RTK1_Composite complete